GoogleChrome/web.dev/src/site/content/en/learn/css/the-cascade/index.md

 The cascade algorithm is split into 4 distinct stages.

 1. **Position and order of appearance**: the order of which your CSS rules appear
-2. **Specificity**: an algorithm which determines which CSS selector is the most specific
+2. **Specificity**: an algorithm which determines which CSS selector has the strongest match
 3. **Origin**: the order of when CSS appears and where it comes from, whether that is a browser style, CSS from a browser extension, or your authored CSS
-4. **Importance**: some CSS rules are treated with more importance than others, especially with the `!important` rule type
+4. **Importance**: some CSS rules are weighted more heavily than others, especially with the `!important` rule type

 ## Position and order of appearance

-The order in which your CSS rules appear and how they appear is taken into consideration by the cascade, while it calculates conflict resolution.
+The order in which your CSS rules appear and how they appear is taken into consideration by the cascade while it calculates conflict resolution.

 The demo right at the start of this lesson is the most straightforward example of position.